Edward M. Shepard

-Edward Morse Shepard (July 23, 1850 in New York City – July 28, 1911 in Lake George, Warren County, New York) was an American lawyer and politician from New York.
+Edward Morse Shepard (July 23, 1850 – July 28, 1911) was an American lawyer and politician from New York.

 Early life and education

 Edward M. Shepard was the son of Lorenzo B. Shepard (1821–1856) and Lucy (Morse) Shepard (1821–1890).
 After the early death of his father, Abram S. Hewitt became his guardian, and the family removed to Brooklyn.
 There Shepard attended Public School Nr.
 13. Afterwards he attended Oberlin College Preparatory School for one year (1860–61), and graduated from City College of New York in 1869.
 He then studied law with John Edward Parsons, was admitted to the bar in 1875, and formed a partnership with Albert Stickney.
 In 1890, he became a partner in the firm of Parsons, Shepard and Ogden.

 Political career

 From 1883 to 1885, he was Chairman of the Brooklyn Civil Service Board.
 In 1884, he was appointed a State Forestry Commissioner.
-He became a Democratic leader in Brooklyn, but disagreeing with the corrupt local boss Hugh McLaughlin, Shepard organized in 1894 a Democratic Reform faction which nominated Everett P. Wheeler for Governor.
-In the election, Democrat David B. Hill was defeated by Republican Levi P. Morton.
+He became a Democratic leader in Brooklyn, but disagreed with the corrupt local boss Hugh McLaughlin.
+In 1894, the state convention seated McLaughlin delegates in place of those led by Shepard.

+Shepard's "Democratic Reform" faction then nominated Everett P. Wheeler for Governor, in competition with "regular Democrat" David B. Hill.
+In the election, won by Republican Levi P. Morton, Wheeler got only 2% of the vote.

-Shepard was a delegate to the National Convention of the "Gold Democrats" in Indianapolis which nominated the Palmer/Buckner ticket for the 1896 United States presidential election.
-In 1897, Shepard supported Seth Low who ran on the Citizens Union ticket for Mayor of New York City at the first election under the Consolidation Charter, and said that Tammany Hall was the "most burning and disgraceful blot upon the municipal history of this country."
+Shepard was a delegate to the National Convention of the "Gold Democrats" in Indianapolis, which nominated the Palmer/Buckner ticket for the 1896 United States presidential election.
+In 1897, Shepard supported Seth Low, who ran on the Citizens Union ticket for Mayor of New York City at the first election under the Consolidation Charter.
+Shepard said that Tammany Hall was the "most burning and disgraceful blot upon the municipal history of this country."

 In 1900, Shepard supported William Jennings Bryan for president.

-The next year, Tammany boss Richard Croker had Shepard nominated as the regular Democratic candidate for Mayor of New York City, but he was defeated by Seth Low who had been nominated by a fusion of Anti-Tammany Democrats, Republicans and the Citizens Union.
+In 1901, despite Shepard's reformist record, Tammany boss Richard Croker had him nominated as the regular Democratic candidate for Mayor.
+He was defeated by Seth Low, nominated by a fusion of Anti-Tammany Democrats, Republicans, and the Citizens Union.